itisusama-writer/152410/chapter-2.md

 "I...
 I did?"
 Areeba's voice was small, confused.
 Normal.
 This was normal Areeba, frightened, disoriented, but herself.
 "I don't remember.
 I was climbing the stairs and then... nothing."

-Ayesha studied her cousin's face, looking for traces of that terrible emptiness.
+Ayesha studied her sister's face, looking for traces of that terrible emptiness.
 But Areeba's eyes were clear now, frightened but present.
 Had Ayesha imagined it?
 Had the stress and fear made her see things that weren't there?

 But the cold feeling in her stomach remained.